 While listing items on international markets is a good start, it is only half the battle.
 Customers will not complete a purchase if they are not satisfied with the payment and delivery options that are provided.
 In some countries, it is typical to pay for online purchases with credit cards and debit cards.
 But when in Rome, do as the Romans do.

 Debit cards work differently in Germany than they do in countries such as the UK.
-German buyers are also typically quite sceptical of entering their credit card information online.
+German buyers are also typically quite skeptical of entering their credit card information online.
 This is why the most popular payment methods in Germany are PayPal, payment in advance (bank transfer) and payment on invoice.
 If you want your products to sell in Germany, then you should offer these payment methods as well.
 At minimum, you should allow customers to pay with a bank transfer.

 The new SEPA regulations make it easier than ever for buyers to transfer money between European bank accounts at no extra cost.
 But be aware that bank transfers can take up to three days in Germany if the seller and buyer use different banks.
-When offering payment on invoice, it makes sense to use one of the many different providers who specialise in this service (Billsafe, Klarna, etc.).
+When offering payment on invoice, it makes sense to use one of the many different providers who specialise in this service such as Klarna.
 Their job is to ensure that you get your money and that your buyers gets their goods.
 This is particularly something to consider if your target group is over the age of 55.

 Once an item has been paid for, it needs to be shipped.
 German customers expect their packages to be shipped quickly and the estimated delivery times to be accurate.
 Although many clichés about German punctuality are exaggerated, German buyers do expect their online purchases to be delivered in a timely manner.
 Quick and reliable deliveries are key to providing exceptional customer service.
 Ideally, the package should be shipped with a reliable parcel service on the same day that the order was received.